The medical order for scope of treatment or MOST form helps care providers honour what is important to you.

 - Cardiopulmonary resuscitation (CPR) should your heart and breathing stop.
 CPR is when we try to restart your heart and your breathing with machines and chest compressions.
 It may not be right for you as it cannot change the effects of chronic illness.

-- Medical treatments which can focus on comfort goals or be very aggressive and include intensive care.
+- Medical treatments can focus on comfort goals or be very aggressive and include intensive care.
 Your doctor(s) can recommend what is right for you.

 Many people lose the ability to decide about their own health care when they become very ill.
 If you cannot speak for yourself or make health care decisions, the MOST order can direct your care.